alireza13811/E-commerce-Website/README.md

-# recipe-django-project
+# E-commerce-website
-a django project for managing recipes
+a django project for managing products